davidgiven/fluxengine/doc/disk-fb100.md

 different machines for mass storage, including the Tandy Model 100 and clones, the Husky Hunter 2, and (bizarrely) several knitting machines.
-It was usually rebadged, sometimes with a cheap paper label stuck over the Brother
-logo: the most common variant appears to be the Tandy Portable Disk Drive or
+It was usually rebadged, sometimes with a cheap paper label stuck over the Brother logo, but the most common variant appears to be the Tandy Portable Disk Drive or TPDD:
-TPDD:

 <div style="text-align: center">
 <a href="http://www.old-computers.com/museum/computer.asp?c=233&st=1"> <img src="tpdd.jpg" alt="A Tandy Portable Disk Drive"/></a>